mrmodise/selenium-and-wordpress/README.md

-## Selenium and WordPress
+## Selenium, SpecFlow and WordPress
-Building a UI automated testing framework with Selenium 3.4 for a WordPress site
+Building a UI automated testing framework with Selenium 3.4 and SpecFlow for a WordPress site

 ### Overview
 This project sets to create an automated testing framework using Selenium with C#.
 The main goal is to have the tests only communicating